 This action of going after one’s nails usually happens without the bitter knowing and the most effective ways I’ve seen so far to nail this bad habit is by first, knowing what triggers you and then using bitter-tasting nail polishes on your nails.

 Nail Biting Causes

-Although there are lots of reports about Onychophagia been linked to genetic, further studies have shown that children who bite their nails occasionally might have inherited it from thumb sucking.
+Although there are lots of reports about Onychophagia being linked to genetics, further studies have shown that children who bite their nails occasionally might have inherited it from thumb sucking.

 Nail Biting Treatment

-Nail-biting treatment for toddlers, children, or adults is pretty the same.
-Although treatment may vary according to an individual, it is imperative to start with this Jump-starts.
+The treatment for toddlers, children, or adults is pretty much the same.
+Although treatment may vary according to an individual, it is imperative to start with these.

 1. Identify what triggers you to bite your nails